ArkEcosystemArchive/docs-legacy/docs/guidebook/core/node-lifecycle.md

 ## Bootstrapping Our Container

 ::: tip
 The container in this context does refer to IoC, not to packaged software such as [Docker](https://www.docker.com/resources/what-container) or [rkt](https://coreos.com/rkt/).
-Ark Core may be deployed any number of ways.
+ARK Core may be deployed any number of ways.
 :::

 We see from the analysis above that ultimately, what we've done so far is define a bundle of options and pass them to the CLI.
 However, what does this do exactly?

-Let's take a look at the `buildApplication` method from the [BaseCommand](https://github.com/ArkEcosystem/core/blob/develop/packages/core/src/commands/command.ts#L91-L98):
+Let's take a look at the `buildApplication` method from the [BaseCommand](https://github.com/ARKEcosystem/core/blob/develop/packages/core/src/commands/command.ts#L91-L98):

 ```ts
 protected async buildApplication(app, flags: CommandFlags, config: Options) {